openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

   user for the given token.
 It is up to the client to look for specific methods to determine the total number of factors.

+- `audit_ids` (array)

+  The `audit_ids` attribute is a list that contains either one or two elements.
+  Each id in the `audit_ids` attribute is a randomly (unique) generated string that can be used to track the token.

+  Each token will always have its own unique audit identifier as the first element of the list.
+In the case of a token that was rescoped (exchanged for another token of the same or different scope), there will be a second audit identifier as the second element of the list.
+This conditional second identifier is the audit id string from the original token (i.e. the first token issued that was not a rescoped token).

+  These audit identifiers can be used to track a specific token in a manner that does not expose the token id, making it safe to use in logging and other applications that should not expose the token id value (which can be used to act upon endpoints within the OpenStack deployment).

+  Each identifier should be 22 characters in length (based on a base64 encoded uuid with padding removed).

 Optional attributes:

 - `project` (object)